 Will my child be able to return to public school after a year or two?

 Students with a learning disability are provided with accommodations and are taught skills and strategies to help them succeed.
 Over time, students learn to advocate for themselves to access the necessary accommodations.

-Rundle Studio offers high-quality curricular online education for students with learning disabilities for grades 7 and 8.
+Rundle Studio offers high-quality curricular online education for students with learning disabilities, ADHD and/or ASD for grades 7 and 8.
 Each year our online school will expand to graduation.
 All courses that are necessary for postsecondary education will be available in our high school program.

 In addition, our students have a broad range of co-curricular opportunities that allow for development in the arts, athletic, and leadership capacities.
 We hope that students find their home at Rundle Studio and graduate as proud Rundle Studio graduates!